edxco/js-endlessRunner/README.md

 # How to play

-- When the App is executed, you will see four buttons:
+- When the App is executed, you will see three buttons:
   - Start: Starts the game
   - Scores: Allows you to check the high scores leaderboard
   - Credits: Shows you the credits scene

-- When the game starts, the story's intro will be played
+- When the game starts you will be able to control the warrior with up and right ARROW keys to move
-- Then you will be able to control the warrior with up and right ARROW keys to move
+- Be careful, your warrior will slip through the floor
 - Try to collect as many coins as you can!
 - If you get hit by a bat or fall off the platform, It will be game over.
 - Get a bonus score if you pass all the platforms alive.